IBM/telco-integrator/code/staging/hybrid_ref-arch.md

 # Cloud Application Integration Reference Architecture

 The IBM Cloud Application Integration Reference Architecture explores common patterns in enterprises and hybrid cloud environments.
 The distributed component-based architecture supports lightweight fine-grained integration services to enable micro-services and on-demand runtime application-level composition and aggregation.
-The *Accelerator for Telco* asset is based on this reference architecture, with a special focus on modular design and flexibility to extend the architecture as needed.
+The *Telco Integrator* asset is based on this reference architecture, with a special focus on modular design and flexibility to extend the architecture as needed.

 The following diagram shows an example scenario that leverages all key components within the architecture.